 Description: This course covers important concepts of programming languages that are critical to understanding and constructing software artifacts.
 These concepts will be studied in the context of multiple programming paradigms, including functional and object-oriented programming.
 By using different paradigms, you will learn to think more deeply than in terms of a single approach or the syntax of one language.
 This course aims to provide a framework for understanding how to use language constructs effectively and how to design correct and elegant programs in any language.
 In order to enroll in an online section of this course, you are expected to have a working camera and microphone.
-During class sessions, you must be able to participate using your microphone and you are visible to the instructor and other students in the class, just as you would be in an in-person class.
+During class sessions, you must be able to participate using your microphone and you are expected to have your camera on for the duration of the class so that you are visible to the instructor and other students in the class, just as you would be in an in-person class.